 Penicillin is both the name of a single antibiotic and the name of a group of antibiotics.
 Other types of penicillin include:

-Penicillins work on many types of bacterial infection, unless the infection is resistant to it.
-They do not work on viral infections (such as colds and flu).
+Penicillin works on many types of bacterial infection, unless the infection is resistant to it.

 Your doctor might prescribe you a type of penicillin if you have a: